jlimadev/bookstore-manager/README.md

 This Bookstore Manager project purpose is to deliver a REST API to a bookstore.

 - This project has been developed with Springboot and Kotlin.
-The package manager is Maven.
+The package manager is Gradle.
 - This project uses TravisCI and Heroku for CI/CD

   [![Build Status](https://travis-ci.com/jlimadev/bookstore-manager.svg?branch=master)](https://travis-ci.com/jlimadev/bookstore-manager)